JoeLumbley/Platformer-with-Level-Editor/README.md

 Familiarize yourself with the project's structure and organization.
 Understand the different folders and files, and how they work together to create the platformer game and level editor.

-**Study the Game Mechanics**

-Dive into the source code to understand game mechanics.
-Explore physics, collision detection, character movement, and the game loop.
-Pay attention to programming patterns used.

-**Experiment with the Level Editor**

-Work with the level editor feature.
-Create your own levels and observe how they integrate with the game during gameplay.

 **Modify and Extend the Project**